BLOCKvIO/web-face-sdk/README.md

 Fetch the children of the backing vAtom by providing its `id`.

 Restriction: Only the backing vAtom may be queried.
->Providing an id that is not the backing vAtom will cause an error to be thrown.
+>Providing an id that is not the backing vAtom will throw an error.

 ```
     Blockv